HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 A# 2 Vibraslap

-Percussion Maps
+Drum Maps

 If we were to place all these instruments on one single staff, the resulting score would be hardly legible.
 Often, only a small number of the above instruments are placed on a staff.
-To do that, there must be a way to specify which staff note corresponds to what percussion instrument.
-With Pizzicato, you can create percussion maps, by assigning one instrument to each line or between each line of a staff:
+To do that, there must be a way to specify which staff note corresponds to what drum instrument.
+With Pizzicato, you can create drum maps, by assigning one instrument to each line or between each line of a staff:

-Prepared Templates For Writing Percussions
+Prepared Templates For Writing Drums

 You may use the whole set or just one of them.
 By simply writing a note at a specific height on a staff, you will hear the corresponding intrument, played with the assigned rhythm.
 Another Pizzicato tool lets you "drag/drop" 1 line staves with individual percussion instruments in an orchestral score: